 8. Mini Jackapoo

-The Mini Jackapoo is an active, loyal, hardworking, and energetic animal that loves being occupied.
+The Mini Jackapoo is an active, loyal, hardworking, and energetic animal that loves to stay busy.
 As these animals were used for hunting, they must get their daily exercise.
 Otherwise, they may end up becoming destructive.
-Ensure to train your Mini Jackapoo because they are known to be loud barkers.
+Train your Mini Jackapoo because they are known to be loud barkers.
 The Jack Russell Terrier is known for being aggressive and stubborn around other animals, making socialization even more important for the Jackapoo.
 Mini Jackapoos should not display signs of aggressiveness, given that they’ve been properly socialized.